 Have your tires looked at by a professional.
 This is especially important if you’re vacationing in Pensacola and planning on driving back home.

 Your vehicle can only carry so much.
 The reason, in part, is because of what the tires can handle.
 Loading up the car and then heading out on the road can be a mistake if you pile in too much.
-Pack as lightly as you can, and be kind to your tires.
+Pack lightly, and be kind to your tires.
 Don’t pack more than you need and, if you really can’t leave that tenth suitcase at home, consider taking two vehicles or renting a trailer.

 Other Maintenance to Consider